Children and General Anesthesia – FAQs

 ALPHARETTA, GA – If your child needs to undergo extensive dental work, your dentist might recommend placing your child under general anesthesia.
-This can help your child sit longer, ensuring the work can be completed.
-But, there are several things you should know before agreeing to it.
+This can help your child sit longer, ensuring a smooth procedure for both of them.
+But there are several things you should know before agreeing to it.

 Typically, a dentist will recommend general anesthesia due to the young age of a patient, high anxiety, or the amount of treatment required.
-Treatment performed under general anesthesia allows for a pain-free and atraumatic dental visit, and can allow for all the required treatment to be performed in just one visit.
+Treatment performed under general anesthesia allows for a pain-free and atraumatic dental visit and can allow your dentist to perform all the required treatment in just one session.

 Should general anesthesia be performed in hospitals or at an out-patient facility under the watch of an anesthesiologist?

-Is there any risk associated with general anesthesia and what are the side affects?
+Is there any risk associated with general anesthesia, and what are the side effects?

 What are the disadvantages of general anesthesia?

 Although the advantages of general anesthesia far outweigh the disadvantages, the biggest concern is the assistance of respiratory and cardiovascular function.
-Another disadvantage of general anesthesia is that hospitalization or an out-patient facility may be required for surgery where an anesthesiologist will administer and monitor the anesthesia while the pediatric dentist can perform extensive dental work in one visit.
+Another disadvantage of general anesthesia is that the patient may require hospitalization or an out-patient facility for surgery where an anesthesiologist will administer and monitor the anesthesia while the pediatric dentist can perform extensive dental work in one visit.

 Are any tests required before having elective general anesthesia?

 In most cases, there will not be any tests required.
-However, if a child has a significant medical condition, lab tests or additional evaluations by the child’s physician may be required.
+However, if a child has a significant medical condition, your dentist may require lab tests or additional evaluations by the child’s physician.

 Can you explain the differences between general anesthesia and the types of sedation?

 - Conscious, or moderate, sedation is a drug-induced depression of consciousness that allows a patient to purposefully respond to verbal commands.
 The purpose is to help the patient relax and avoid pain.
-The medicine wears off rather quickly, so it is used for shorter, less complex treatments.
+The medicine wears off rather quickly, so specialists use it for shorter, less complex treatments.

 - Deep sedation is a depression of consciousness during which the patient cannot be aroused.
 The patient will respond purposefully following repeated or painful stimuli and may require assistance in maintaining a patent airway.

 - General anesthesia is the drug-induced loss of consciousness during which patients are not able to be aroused, even by painful stimuli.
-Patients typically require assistance in maintaining a patent airway and cardiovascular function may be impaired.
+Patients typically require assistance in maintaining a patent airway, and they could have their cardiovascular function impaired.

-Is deep sedation the same as the general anesthesia?
+Is deep sedation the same as general anesthesia?

-No. Deep sedation, or deep anesthetic, will generally not require assisted breathing or cardiovascular assistance as with that of general anesthesia.
+No. Deep sedation, or deep anesthetic, will generally not require assisted breathing or cardiovascular assistance, as with it’s the case with general anesthesia.

 © 2018 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta, Johns Creek, and Roswell dentist, is credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.